noiseprotocol/noise_spec/noise.md

 similar to the distinction between SIGMA-I and SIGMA-R; see next section for more details on identity-hiding.)

-Many patterns allow encryption of handshake payloads, but with reduced security properties compared to later payloads:
+All patterns allow some degree of encryption of handshake payloads, but with reduced security properties compared to transport payloads:

  * Patterns where the initiator has pre-knowledge of the responder's static public key (i.e. patterns ending in `"K"`) allow "zero-RTT" encryption, meaning that the initiator can encrypt the first handshake payload.

- * Patterns where the initiator transmits their static public key in later messages (i.e. patterns starting in `"X"`) allow "half-RTT" encryption of the first response payload to a not-yet-identified initiator.
+ * All patterns allow "half-RTT" encryption of the first response payload, but the responder only has evidence for the initiator identity at this point in patterns starting with "K" or "I".

- * Patterns where the responder knows the initiator identity after the first message (i.e. patterns starting with "K" or "I") allow "half-RTT" encryption of the first response payload to a particular initiator.
+Patterns starting with "K" or "I" have the additional property that the responder is only guaranteed "weak" forward secrecy for the transport messages it sends until it receives a transport message from the initiator.

-These features must be used cautiously, as these early encrypted payloads have security properties which can be subly different from later payloads.
-The next section provides more analysis.
+The next section provides more analysis of payload security properties.

 7.4.
 Security properties
 -------------------------